ulalawell/ulalawell/README.md

-## Maybe not so ula-la-la.
+## Creative thinker.
 - 👋 Hi, I’m @ulalawell
 - 👀 I’m interested in programming
-- 📫 How to reach me: linkedin
+- 📫 How to reach me: https://www.linkedin.com/in/roma-usik/

 <!---
 ulalawell/ulalawell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.